 What are the normal levels of LH?

-If a woman has a regular menstrual cycle, luteinizing hormone levels should typically measure between 5-25 IU/L. This range is considered normal.
+Luteinising hormone levels should typically measure 5-25 IU/L if a woman has a regular menstrual cycle.
+This range is considered normal.
 When you experience an LH surge, the levels of LH will rise dramatically, but the exact quantity and percentage of increase will vary significantly from one individual to another.

 What causes the levels of LH to be lower than average?

-Whenever luteinizing hormone levels are low, it signifies a problem with the section of the brain that controls the pituitary hormones.
-Also, disordered eating or malnourishment can cause the luteinizing hormone levels to be lower.
+Whenever luteinising hormone levels are low, it signifies a problem with the section of the brain that controls the pituitary hormones.
+Also, disordered eating or malnourishment can cause the luteinising hormone levels to be lower.

 What causes the levels of LH to be higher than average?

-Unusually high luteinizing hormone levels indicate that something serious is going on, like polycystic ovary syndrome (PCOS) or ovarian failure.
-Alternatively, the high LH levels could be caused by chemotherapy for recent exposure to radiation and genetic conditions like Turner syndrome.
+Unusually high luteinising hormone levels indicate that something serious is going on, like polycystic ovary syndrome (PCOS) or ovarian failure.
+Alternatively, the high LH levels could be caused by chemotherapy or recent exposure to radiation and genetic conditions like Turner syndrome.

-Effective ways to increase the luteinizing hormone naturally
+Effective ways to increase the luteinising hormone naturally

 Before seeing a healthcare provider assist in increasing LH levels, there are reliable solutions you can try out, such as:

-Lifestyle choices can play a crucial role in regulating your hormones and maintaining your reproductive health.
+Lifestyle choices can be crucial in regulating your hormones and maintaining your reproductive health.
 If you are searching for a way to increase the levels of LH naturally, you can start by examining your lifestyle choices to identify the areas that need some improvement.

 This may include any of the following: